Renault to restructure French factories in bid to slash costs

 The company - due to bring ex-Volkswagen executive Luca de Meo on board as CEO in July - said it would also slash costs by cutting the number of subcontractors in areas such as engineering, reducing the number of components it uses and shrinking gearbox manufacturing worldwide.

-Japanese partner Nissan (7201.T), alongside which it hopes to find additional savings by producing more cars jointly, this week also outlined a plan to become smaller and more efficient.
+Japanese partner Nissan, alongside which it hopes to find additional savings by producing more cars jointly, this week also outlined a plan to become smaller and more efficient.

 Renault said the restructuring measures, including job cuts and employment transfers that would affect just under 10% of its global workforce, would cost 1.2 billion euros.